Quad City Thunder: 1997–1998

 In the CBA Finals, they won a deciding seventh at home over the Sioux Falls Skyforce to capture their second CBA Championship.
 Key players were: Jimmy King 16.4ppg, Jeff McInnis 14.9ppg, Alvin Sims 13.6ppg, Doug Smith 12.8ppg, Willie Burton 11.6, Byron Houston 8.7Rpg, and Barry Sumpter.
 King won league MVP, McInnis was Newcomer of the Year, Sims became the Thunder’s first Rookie of the Year and Dan Panaggio won his second Coach of the Year award.

+Misc Notes

 The Thunder and their fans enjoyed a spirited rivalry with the Rockford Lightning.

 The Thunder's mascot was Thor, the Norse god of thunder.

-Hall of Fame player George Gervin played for the Thunder in 1989–90.
+Hall of Fame player George Gervin played for the Thunder during the 1989–90 season in a brief comeback attempt.
+His tenure highlighted by the December 13, 1989 matchup against his brother Derrick Gervin and his Santa Barbara team.
+In that game, George scored 43 points and Derrick 39 in a Thunder record 172-122 victory.